 We pondered it many nights after putting the kids to bed.
 You can probably imagine the questions that we asked ourselves.
 “Shouldn’t we just save money and travel when we retire?”
 “Would the kids get anything out of traveling while they’re young?”
 But deep down we knew that if we pushed ourselves out of our comfort zones, there were so many experiences out there that would change us forever.

-After a year on the road, we’ve learned the ins and outs of traveling the world with our kids.
+After a year on the road, we’ve learned the ins and outs of how to travel the world with our kids.
 And I’m sharing all of our most successful travel survival tips here with you.

 - Preparing Your Kids for Travel